An uncertainty relation in the case of four observables: Introduction

-In the case of three observables, the tightest uncertainty constants in the summation form was discussed in ~\cite{song2016stronger}.
+In the case of three observables, the tightest uncertainty constant in the summation form was discussed in ~\cite{song2016stronger}.
 Recently, by introducing an ancillary system and using the properties of the Pauli operators, an investigation reveals the tightest uncertainty constants for both product and summation forms~\cite{liang2024signifying}.
 It is showed that

-Both the approaches to showing the uncertainty constants in the Refs. \cite{song2016stronger} and \cite{liang2024signifying} involve the Pauli operators, which is more or less complicated.
-In particular, the key properties utilized in the derivation, such as $\sum_j\braket{\sigma_j}^2\leqslant 1$ and $\braket{i[H_j,H_{j+1}]}\braket{\sigma_{j+2}}\geqslant 0$ for all the $j=1,2,3$ are not evident results, although the former one is already known~\cite{liang2024signifying}.
-In this paper, we give another simple way to show the constants, and it can naturally generalizes the result to the case of four measurements.
+In this paper, we propose an uncertainty relation of four observables.
 The structure of the paper is organized as follows.
-Section II proves the uncertainty constants of three observables in the summation form, i.e. Eq. (\ref{var2}).
-In Section III, the result is generalized to the case of four measurements.
-Section IV shows that one can view the mentioned uncertainty relations for two, three and four observables from a unified perspective.
-The tightness of the the constant of four observables are also discussed.
+In Section II, we prove the uncertainty relation of four observables and the corresponding uncertainty constant is obtained.
+Section III shows that one can investigate the mentioned uncertainty relations for two, three and four observables in a unified framework.
+Section IV shows the tightness of the the constant of four observables.
+The result is also compared with other uncertainty relations of four observables.
 Section V is some discussions and the summary.